 Maayke-Aimée Damen (MSc. honor) is a pioneer in circular economy and sustainability: she has been working towards reducing waste through various companies and projects.
 She takes her inspiration from nature to reform economic and industrial systems.
 With her passion for sustainability, sharp intellect and strong will, she has become a driving force in the field.

-Currently, she is the co-founder of the Excess Materials Exchange (EME): a marketplace where companies can buy and sell any type of excess material and/or product.
+Currently, she is the founder of the Excess Materials Exchange (EME): a marketplace where companies can buy and sell any type of excess material and/or product.
 The EME works to reduce waste by actively matching supply and demand of materials that would otherwise be considered waste.
 More importantly, it matches materials with their highest value potential to create continuous material loops.
-Maayke has won various prizes and awards for her work with the EME, amongst others as Emerging Innovator for the Ellen MacArthur Foundation CE100 network and Ashoka.
+Maayke has won various prizes and awards for her work with the EME, amongst others as MIT Innovator under 35, Dutch Financial Times Top Talent 2019, Emerging Innovator for the Ellen MacArthur Foundation CE100 network and Ashoka.

 Contact us to get Maayke-Aimée Damen's fees and availability for your next event